21 May How to Avoid a Common Fertilizing Error

 Make sure you have the appropriate amount of fertilizer for your size yard

 One reason a homeowner might not be as methodical in applying fertilizer is they did not purchase enough and skimped on the application.
 To avoid this error, you must know and do three things:

 - Know how many sq. ft. are in your lawn.
 This will direct how much fertilizer to purchase.
 If you do not know, a simple online tool you can use to determine approximately how many sq. ft. in your yard is the Area Calculator Tool.

-- Set your spreader correctly so as to not apply at too heavy a rate and run out halfway through your yard.
+- For granular fertilizers, set your spreader correctly so as to not apply at too heavy a rate and run out halfway through your yard.
 Most dry fertilizer products will include a chart of the various manufacturers of spreaders and the correct setting to apply the recommended amount.
 For more details on this topic, read How to Read a Fertilizer Label.

 The photo below is of a homeowner’s front yard who, because they saw they were going to run out of product, applied the last of their fertilizer in a haphazard pattern, resulting in dark green grass where the fertilizer was applied and light green where it was not.
 Knowing how much fertilizer you need, how many sq. ft. your yard is and setting your spreader correctly will prevent this from happening.